-12. 8.
+12.9.
 Schedule Your Wireless Function

-This feature allows you to turn off the wireless netowrks at a specific time automatically when you do not need the wireless connection.
+The wireless network can be automatically off at a specific time when you do not need the wireless connection.

 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Wireless > Wireless Schedule. - 3.
-Toggle on the button to enable the Wireless Schedule feature.
+Enable the Wireless Off Time Schedule feature.

-4. Click S and drag the mouse over the schedule table to select the period during which you need your wireless off automatically.
+4. Click Add to specify a wireless off period during which you need the wireless off automatically, and click Save.

-- The Effective Time Schedule is based on the time of the Router.
-You can go to Advanced > System Tools > Time Settings to modify the time. - The wireless LEDs (2.4GHz and 5GHz) will be off if the wireless schedule takes effect. - The wireless network(s) will be automatically turned on after the time period you have set.
+- The Effective Time Schedule is based on the time of the router.
+You can go to Advanced > System Tools > Time Settings to modify the time. - The wireless network will be automatically turned on after the time period you set.